October 23, 2014

 Can You Afford to Pay Back All of Your Debt?

-As much as a DMP claims to be managing your debt, it also requires you to self-manage.
-In a debt management plan you CANNOT miss a payment or pay less than the amount agreed upon.
-If for any reason your payment is late or short, your creditor can drop out of the program and demand the entirety of your debt.
+As much as a DMP claims to manage your debt, it also requires you to self-manage.
+In a debt management plan, you CANNOT miss a payment or pay less than the amount agreed upon.
+If, for any reason, your payment is late or short, your creditor can drop out of the program and demand the entirety of your debt.
 Many people are in financial difficulty because they have trouble making payments on time, so they end up dropping out of DMPs because of this strict schedule.

 What Will Happen in Your Life in the Next 3 to 5 Years?

-A debt settlement program allows you to keep your accounts open while enrolled.
-While it is highly recommended you do not increase your debt while enrolled, if an emergency happens you will not be dropped from the program.
-Not to mention you are less likely to be placed in a financial emergency during your participation because a debt settlement program usually lasts only 6 months to 36 months and you end up paying a lot less money.
+A debt settlement program allows you to keep an emergency account open while enrolled.
+While it is highly recommended that you do not increase your debt while enrolled, if an emergency happens, you will not be dropped from the program.
+Not to mention, you are less likely to be placed in a financial emergency during your participation because a debt settlement program usually lasts only 6 months to 36 months, and you end up paying a lot less money.

 Learn More About Debt Management Plans and Debt Settlement Plans